purvitrivedi/sei-group-project-3/README.md

 This was an interesting challenge and I very much enjoyed solving it.

-**The problem **: If a user was checking out another user and then attempted to go to their own profile from the Navbar, they couldn't as the link structure was similar: /profile/:id
+**The problem **: If a user was a different user's profile page and then attempted to go to their own profile from the Navbar, they couldn't as the link structure was similar: /profile/:id.
+This meant that while the link would change in the address bar, the page would not re-render.

 **Solution**: Using <code>componentDidUpdate</code> on the Profile component: